New probe of magnetic fields in the prereionization epoch. I. Formalism: Background

-The effect considered in this paper is very similar to the above one, except that it relies on the alignment of the excited (triplet) state of the hyperfine transition of neutral hydrogen.
-It also differs in the respect that the effect of the MFs is seen in the intensity of the outgoing radiation, which is possible due to the statistical nature of 21-cm measurements in cosmology.
+Our method also differs from these previous methods in the respect that it uses relatively subtle changes in the intensity of the outgoing radiation to detect MFs.
+References \cite{Yan06, Yan07, Yan08} recognize the change in the net emissivity, and propose using the emissivity ratio of multiple lines to probe MFs.
+As we show in this paper, it is possible to use {\em solely} the 21cm transition, due to the statistical nature of its measurement in cosmology.
 The cosmic density field contains perturbation modes with a variety of wave vectors ${\bm k}$, whose amplitudes obey the underlying statistical isotropy of the Universe.
-The anisotropy in the scattering properties caused by the magnetic field can then be probed using the varying illumination conditions (depending on the direction of $\hat{\bm k}$), rather than the polarization of outgoing radiation.
+The anisotropy in the scattering properties caused by the MF can then be probed using the varying illumination conditions (depending on the direction of $\hat{\bm k}$), rather than the polarization of outgoing radiation.